-▲▲▲ Old Town Square Magical main square of Old World Prague, with dozens of colorful facades, the dramatic Jan Hus Memorial, looming Týn Church, and fanciful Astronomical Clock.
+Old Town Square Magical main square of Old World Prague, with dozens of colorful facades, the dramatic Jan Hus Memorial, looming Týn Church, and fanciful Astronomical Clock.

     ▲▲▲ Charles Bridge An atmospheric, statue-lined bridge that connects the Old Town to the Little Quarter and Prague Castle.

-▲▲▲ Jewish Quarter The best collection of Jewish sights in Europe, featuring various synagogues and an evocative cemetery.
+    ▲▲▲ Jewish Quarter The finest collection of Jewish sights in Europe, featuring various synagogues and an evocative cemetery.

-▲▲ Museum of Medieval Art The best Gothic art in the land, at St. Agnes Convent.
+    ▲▲ Museum of Medieval Art The best Gothic art in the country, at the former Convent of St. Agnes.

     ▲ Havelská Market Colorful open-air market that sells crafts and produce.

     ▲ Klementinum National Library’s lavish Baroque Hall and Observatory Tower (with views), open by 45-minute tour only.

     In the New Town